Ipswich - East

 Employment performance in Ipswich - East has been below expectations when compared to most other areas nationally

-Ipswich - East has a balanced workforce with white and blue collar jobs, prominent essential services sectors, an unemployment rate of 6.4%, and estimated employment growth of 4.9% over the past year.
-As of September 2025, 8,771 residents are employed while the unemployment rate is 2.4% higher than Greater Brisbane's rate of 4.0%.
+Ipswich - East has a balanced workforce with both white and blue collar jobs.
+Essential services are well represented, unemployment is at 6.4%, and employment growth over the past year is estimated at 4.9%.
+As of September 2025, 8771 residents are employed while the unemployment rate is 2.4% higher than Greater Brisbane's rate of 4.0%.

-Limited local employment opportunities are indicated by Census data.
-Between September 2024 and September 2025, employment levels increased by 4.9% and labour force grew by 3.2%, reducing the unemployment rate by 1.5 percentage points.
-In comparison, Greater Brisbane saw employment growth of 3.8%, labour force growth of 3.3%, with a 0.5 percentage point decrease in unemployment.
-Statewide, Queensland's employment contracted by 0.01% (losing 1,210 jobs) as of 25-Nov, with an unemployment rate of 4.2%, aligning with the national rate of 4.3%.
-National employment forecasts from May-25 project growth of 6.6% over five years and 13.7% over ten years, varying by industry sector.
-Applying these projections to Ipswich - East's employment mix suggests local employment should increase by 6.2% over five years and 13.1% over ten years.
+However, professional & technical jobs are under-represented at 4.7%, compared to Greater Brisbane's 8.9%.
+The area appears to offer limited local employment opportunities based on Census data.
+Between September 2024 and September 2025, employment levels increased by 4.9% while labour force grew by 3.2%, resulting in a 1.5 percentage point drop in unemployment rate.
+In comparison, Greater Brisbane recorded employment growth of 3.8%, labour force growth of 3.3%, and a 0.5 percentage point decrease in unemployment.
+National employment forecasts from Jobs and Skills Australia project growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Ipswich - East's employment mix suggests local employment should increase by 6.2% over five years and 13.1% over ten years, though this is a simple extrapolation for illustrative purposes only and does not account for localized population projections.

 Frequently Asked Questions - Employment